 Riyadh Riyadh Region, Saudi Arabia Travel Guide

 Deepen your cultural understanding including visits to historically important sites.
-Diriyah (Al-Turaif District), an UNESCO World Heritage Site just outside the city center, functions as the original capital of the First Saudi State.
+Diriyah (Al-Turaif District), an UNESCO World Heritage Site right outside the city center, functions as the original capital of the First Saudi State.
 It includes restored mud-brick buildings and museums.

 Beyond the main attractions, Riyadh and its surroundings host a variety of activities.

 The vast deserts around Riyadh present opportunities for outdoor thrills.
-Desert safaris are popular, often including professional chauffeurs for dune bashing.
+Desert safaris are popular, often including professional drivers for dune bashing.
 Atv riding and sandboarding offer interactive ways to experience the dunes.
 Overnight camping options mean stargazing under clear desert skies.

 For quieter moments, Riyadh’s lush areas and natural reserves invite relaxation.
 Wadi Hanifah provides walking paths and picnic spots.
 Rawdat Khuraim, a royal nature reserve, becomes especially during spring rains, drawing wildlife and offering scenic beauty.
 Access to specific areas might have restrictions.